Skip to main content

 What Is the Role of Neurotransmitters in the Pain Cycle?

 The brain’s interpretation of pain is not a fixed event.
 It is a dynamic process modulated by a host of neurochemicals.
 When sleep is disrupted, the balance of these chemicals is altered, creating a state of “central sensitization.”
-This is a condition where the goes into a state of persistent high reactivity, which lowers the threshold for what causes pain and amplifies the intensity of pain signals.
+This is a condition where the central nervous system goes into a state of persistent high reactivity, which lowers the threshold for what causes pain and amplifies the intensity of pain signals.

-1. Serotonin ∞ This neurotransmitter is crucial for mood regulation, but it is also a key component of the descending pain-inhibition pathways—the brain’s own system for dampening pain signals.
+1. Serotonin ∞ This neurotransmitter is crucial for mood regulation, but it is also a key component of the descending pain-inhibition pathways ∞ the brain’s own system for dampening pain signals.
 Sleep deprivation has been shown to reduce the sensitivity of serotonin receptors, impairing this natural analgesic system.

 2. Dopamine ∞ Often associated with reward and motivation, dopamine also plays a role in pain modulation.
 Low dopamine levels are linked to a heightened perception of pain and are a common feature in conditions like fibromyalgia.
 Restorative sleep is essential for maintaining healthy dopamine signaling.